hughperkins/gpu-experiments/README.md

 k1_fma_1024 49.759864807128906 164.63067236521837
 ```

-In theory we should get 823.3GFLOPS / 3, I think.
-Seems like there is something wrong with my calculations somewhere? (update: getting closer... up to ~500 / 3 now, still a gap of ~300 / 3 though)
+In theory we should get 752GFLOPS / 3 = 251 GLOPS, I think.
+Seems like there is something wrong with my calculations somewhere?

 Is it because of OpenCL?
 Try with cuda, [gpuexperiments/volkov1_cuda.py](gpuexperiments/volkov1_cuda.py).
 No change:
 ```